extism/ruby-sdk/README.md

 # Extism Ruby Host SDK

+> **Note**: This houses the 1.0 version of the Ruby SDK and is a work in progress.
+Please use the ruby SDK in extism/extism until we hit 1.0.

 This repo houses the ruby gem for integrating with the [Extism](https://extism.org/) runtime.
 Install this library into your host ruby applications to run Extism plugins.

 ## Installation